L.A. teachers join national movement against underfunded schools

 While the union claims widespread support from parents, the district’s open-campus policy could sway some hearts and minds in a city where a vast working class counts on school to double as childcare.
 It would be the first strike at L.A.
 Unified schools since 1989.

-Gustavo Arellano, a Los Angeles Times staff writer who has contributed to NBC Latino, wrote in an opinion piece for the Times last month that a prolonged strike would hurt those least able to afford it.
+Gustavo Arellano, a Los Angeles Times staff writer who has contributed to NBC News' THINK, wrote in an opinion piece for the Times last month that a prolonged strike would hurt those least able to afford it.

 "The optics of such a strike, in an era when family budgets are stretched to snapping, are not good," he wrote.
 "Will the union offer to pay for the day care of all these parents … ?"